pji/yadr/README.rst

 Does it support my game?
 ========================
-Check through the YADN doc and if the operations you need are described there.
+Check through the YADN doc to see if the operations you need are described there.
 If not, open an issue, and I'll see what I can do.